 Study system

-The study was carried out in a population of Lathyrus vernus in a deciduous forest in the Tullgarn area, SE Sweden (58.951289 N, 17.609774 E), during the years 1987 – 1996 and 2006 – 2017.
-Lathyrus vernus (L.) Bernh.
-(Fabaceae) is distributed across Europe and parts of northern Asia.
-Individuals of this long-lived species grow fairly slow, have high annual survival rates and produce few, large seeds after many years of vegetative growth.
-One or several erect shoots emerge from the over-wintering rhizome early in spring (Ehrlen 1995).
-Growth of shoots is determinate and the number and sizes of shoots as well as flower number is determined in the previous year (Ehrlén & Van Groenendael 2001).
-Racemes with flowers grow from the leaf axes and the phenology of vegetative and reproductive growth are closely correlated (Sola & Ehrlén 2007).
-Vegetative growth usually starts in April, and flowering starts about 4 weeks after the start of vegetative growth (Sola & Ehrlén 2007).
-Flowering thus occurs before the canopy of deciduous trees develops in early June, when light availability falls to a small proportion of the levels available in April and May.
-Late frosts can damage flower buds on developing shoots in some years, but no water deficit has been observed during spring-early summer (J. Ehrlén pers. obs.).
-Shoots die back in autumn each year.
-Lathyrus vernus lacks organs for vegetative spread.
-Large individuals do not flower in all years but frequently skip flowering in some years.
-Some plants do not produce above-ground parts in every year but may stay dormant in one season and reappear only in the following year.
-Flower number, usually between 5 and 30, is closely correlated with aboveground biomass and therefore strongly related to plant resource state and environmental conditions (Sola & Ehrlén 2007).
+The study was carried out in a population of Lathyrus vernus in a deciduous forest in the Tullgarn area, SE Sweden (58.9496 N, 17.6097 E), during the years 1987 – 1996 and 2006 – 2017.
+Individuals of this long-lived species grow fairly slow, have high annual survival rates and lacks organs for vegetative spread.
+They flower only after several years of vegetative growth and frequently skip flowering in some years.
+Growth of shoots is determinate and the number of flowers is determined in the previous year (Ehrlén & Van Groenendael 2001).
+One or several erect shoots emerge from the over-wintering rhizome in April every year (Ehrlen 1995).
+Flowering starts about 4 weeks later (Sola & Ehrlén 2007), before the canopy develops in early June and light availability decreases to very low levels.
+Late frosts can damage flower buds on developing shoots in some years, but water deficit has not been observed during spring-early summer (J. Ehrlén pers. obs.).
+Flower number, usually between 5 and 30, is closely correlated with aboveground biomass and plant resource state (Sola & Ehrlén 2007).
 Flowering is acropetally sequential within shoots, starting with the basal flower in the basal raceme.
 The flowers are large and pollinated by bumblebees (Bombus spp.).
-L. vernus is self-compatible, but lacks mechanisms for self-pollination (J. Ehrlén, unpubl. data).
+Lathyrus vernus is self-compatible, but lacks mechanisms for self-pollination (J. Ehrlén, unpubl. data).
+Timing of flowering is correlated with differences in fruit set, and this pattern might be influenced by differences in both resource and pollen availability (Ehrlen 1992).
 Individuals produce a small number of relatively large seeds and recruitment from seeds is frequent (Ehrlén & Eriksson 1996).
-Seeds lack specific dispersal mechanisms and are dispersed up to a few meters when the dry pods dehisce explosively.
 Developing seeds are often damaged by the pre-dispersal seed predator Bruchus atomarius.
-Grazing by roe deer (Capreolus capreolus) often removes entire flowering shoots and prevents seed production.
-Previous evidence from a common garden study indicates that there is heritable variation in flowering time among populations of L. vernus (Widén & Schiemann 2003).
+Grazing by roe deer (Capreolus capreolus) sometimes removes entire flowering shoots, and early-flowering individuals are more often grazed than late-flowering (Ehrlén & Münzbergová 2009).
+A previous study indicated that there is heritable variation in flowering time among populations of L. vernus (Widén & Schiemann 2003).

 The average conditional life span of flowering individuals has been estimated to 44.3 years (Ehrlén & Lehtilä 2002).
-The long life span of L. vernus and an observed low turnover of individuals in the study population means that, in spite of the long duration of the study, observed variation in trait distributions among years is likely to be mostly the result of phenotypic plasticity, while changes in the genetic structure of the population are likely to have played a minor role.
+The long life span of L. vernus and an observed low turnover of individuals in the study population means that, in spite of the long duration of this study, observed variation in trait distributions among years is mainly the result of phenotypic plasticity, while changes in the genetic structure of the population are of minor importance.

 Data collection